-During the six-month comprehensive training at the regional Social Innovation Hub (SIH), apart from regional support and mentoring activities, participants will have the opportunity to take part in international fairs, present their ideas internationally, etc. The best regional ideas will be also selected for crowdsourcing campaigns (1 campaign in total per region), while the best ideas among all SIHs will be awarded the IN SITU Social Impact Award (1 award per round in the entire SIH network).
+During the six-month comprehensive training at the regional Social Innovation Hub (SIH), apart from regional support and mentoring activities, participants will have the opportunity to take part in motivation boosting activities, learn from bet practices, join international fairs, present their ideas internationally, etc. The best regional ideas will be also selected for crowdsourcing campaigns (1 campaign in total per region), while the best ideas among all SIHs will be awarded the IN SITU Social Impact Award.